Nuncord/Nunbop/README.md

 ## Building LibVesktop from Source

-This is a small C++ helper library Equibop uses on Linux to emit D-Bus events.
+This is a small C++ helper library Nunbop uses on Linux to emit D-Bus events.
 By default, prebuilt binaries for x64 and arm64 are used.

 If you want to build it from source:
 1. Install build dependencies:
     - Debian/Ubuntu: `apt install build-essential python3 curl pkg-config libglib2.0-dev`
     - Fedora: `dnf install @c-development @development-tools python3 curl pkgconf-pkg-config glib2-devel`
 2. Run `bun buildLibVesktop`
-3. From now on, building Equibop will use your own build
+3. From now on, building Nunbop will use your own build